InstituteforDiseaseModeling/synthpops/docs/overview.md

 	500-999           , 13
 	1000-1999         , 12

 **Work contact matrix** specifying the number/weight of contacts by age bin.
-Similar to the household contact matrix and also provided by the Prem et al. paper.
+Similar to the household contact matrix.
 For example:

 	        20-30       , 30-40       , 40-50
 	20-30   0.659867911 , 0.503965302 , 0.214772978